London Trocadero (2015) LLP v Picturehouse Cinemas Limited EWHC 2591 (Ch)

 Impact of the Government’s proposals to introduce binding arbitration

 By way of context, this was a summary judgment decision.
 In other words, the landlord was arguing that the claim was so straight forward that the court could award judgment in the landlord’s favour without a full trial.
 The court can only grant summary judgment where the defendant has no real prospects of successfully defending a claim and there are no other compelling reasons why the case should be disposed of at trial.

 The Government’s binding arbitration proposals were considered in the context of whether they amounted to a ‘compelling reason why the case should go to trial’.
 The court dealt with this point only briefly because it was addressed in a previous application by the tenant to delay the hearing.
 In short, the court found that the Government’s proposals were not a compelling reason and that it could summarily assess the claim.

 The tenant’s counsel was asking the court to ‘develop existing principles’ to find in the tenant’s favour.
 In other words, it might be fair to describe the tenant’s arguments in non-legal terms as ‘a bit of a punt’.
 Save in respect of the third defence mentioned above, those arguments failed.
-It is difficult to imagine what, if any, arguments are now left open to tenants in seeking to escape liability for rent debt accrued during the pandemic, even where premises were required to be closed by the Covid restrictions.
+It is difficult to imagine what, if any, arguments are now left open to tenants in seeking to escape liability for rent debt accrued during the pandemic, even where premises were required to be closed by the COVID restrictions.

-This article first appeared in Costar on 4 October 2021.
+A version of this article first appeared in Costar on 4 October 2021.